drmocm/SIMPLE_ZAP/README.md

 Example:

-1) A unicable Ku-band LNB with slot 1 at 1210 on input 2 of an SX8 Max card piped into vlc:
+1) Tuning a unicable Ku-band LNB with slot 1 at 1210 on input 2 of an SX8 Max card as adapter 0  piped into vlc:

 	./simple_zap -f 12188000 -s 27500000 -p h -U 2 -j 1 -J 1210 -i 2 1420000 -O|vlc -

+2) Tuning a cable channel on a DVB-C receiver card as afapter 1

+	./simple_zap -a 1 -d C -f 394000 -s 6900000 -O | vlc -